 Taking a few moments to learn how to choose a mattress specific to your postural and comfort needs will benefit your sleep enormously, as the best mattress online for you could, in reality, be very different to the one you think you need.
 The good news is that there are plenty of mattress types to choose from, increasing your odds of finding one that truly suits you, and we'll walk you through each of those below.

 Knowing your preferred sleep position (sleep style) is a vital piece of information to have when picking a new mattress, as you can quickly narrow down your shortlist to only those that support the way you prefer to sleep.
-It's the same as finding the best pillows - your sleep position can lead you faster to your ideal bed pillow.
+It's the same as finding a good pillow for sleeping - your sleep position can lead you faster to your ideal choice.

 What are these all-important sleep positions?
 The most common ones are side sleeper, stomach sleeper and back sleeper, though it's common for a person to sleep in a variety of different positions throughout the night.
 If you find yourself able to drift off more easily in a specific position, use that as the jumping off point for determining your dominant sleep style.

 Upon taking delivery of a mattress bought online, Simon Williams from the National Bed Federation recommends performing this simple test to check the firmness is right for you: "When lying on your back on the mattress, try to slide your flat hand underneath the small of your back.
 If your hand fits in without any resistance, the mattress is too firm for you.
 If you struggle to move your hand in, the mattress is too soft.
 A little resistance means the mattress is hugging your curves just right."

 Once you have identified your sleep position, the next step is to look at any health or postural needs you have, as we need to ensure any mattress you're considering takes those into account.
 Different mattress materials (both outer fabric and the filling) come into play here, as well as the level of firmness, mattress depth, and size.